alaydeliwala/Album-Popularity-Predictor/README.md

 # Album-Popularity-Predictor
 A project for CSC 422 Automated Learning & Data Analysis at NC State.
 ## Introduction
 We hoped to be able to predict an albums popularity on the year end Billboard top charts based on various acoustic features.
-Our models assumed an album was popular if the rank was $\leq$ 25  or not popular if the rank  was $\gt$ 25.
+Our models assumed an album was popular if the rank was <html> &le;<html/> 25  or not popular if the rank  was <html> &gt;<html/> 25.

 In order to assess whether or not an album is popular, we utilized different machine learning models:
 * Naive-Bayes